TRANSPORT &

 Food and Beverage

-Lunch and soft drinks are included; alcoholic and hot beverages available for purchase.
+Lunch and soft drinks are included in the price; alcoholic and hot beverages are available for purchase.

 Recommended Dress